bethsutton/barky-buddies/README.md

-# Formula 1 Season Tracker
+# Barky Buddies

 ![screenshot of website](./public/BB-medium.png)

 ## Description

-> Mobile-first web app for dog owners to create an account and buddy profile for their dogsmatch with other users
+> This is a mobile-first web app for to help connect reactive dog owners with training partners in their area.
-> Users can schedule training sessions using OAuth and Google Firestore cloud database
+> Users can create an account and buddy profiles for their dogs and post training session helper requests for "neutral", "excited", or "reactive" buddies depending on their training needs.

 ## Technologies

-> This app was built using React and Google Firebase.
+> This app was built using React, OAuth, and Google Firebase.
 It uses the Google Geocoding to convert addresses into geographic coordinates to generate a Leaflet map.

 ## Usage